Skip to main content

 How to respond to a negative public review

-Even if you believe a customer’s version of events to be incorrect, it often pays to briefly and politely respond with your side of the story.
 You may not be able to win over every unhappy customer, but we often find those reading reviews are savvy enough to see through unreasonable complaints.

 Future customers will be able to see both sides of the story and gain a more objective overview of the facts.
 This will allow them to make up their own minds about how much weight they should give to the review in question.